carlosolarte/java-dist/docs/01-intro/content.md

     // Block try
 }
 catch (ExceptionType E1){
+    // Executed if an instance (subclasses included)
-    // Executed if ExType is thrown
+    // of ExceptionType is thrown
 }
 ...
 catch (ExceptionType En){